 What to do in Valletta?
-The 10 must-see sights in Malta’s capital
+The 13 must-see sights in Malta’s capital

 Valletta, Malta’s capital, is a remarkable fortified city.
 Listed as a UNESCO World Heritage site, it embodies an exceptional historical and cultural legacy.
 Strolling through its cobbled lanes is like walking through centuries of history.
-Here are the ten unmissable places to visit in Valletta.
+Here are the thirteen unmissable places to visit in Valletta.

 St John’s Co-Cathedral – Malta